-Ref Policy/ Paragraph Main Modification Significant transport improvements are delivered including appropriate contributions for critical junction upgrades, and other highway improvements, and a contribution is made to improved and extended bus services and further sustainable travel measures for walking and cycling (including connections to Cheriton High Street and Folkestone West railway station) in accordance with policy SS5.
+Ref Policy/ Paragraph Main Modification Paragraph Significant transport improvements are delivered including appropriate contributions for critical junction upgrades, and other highway improvements, and a contribution is made to improved and extended bus services and further sustainable travel measures for walking and cycling (including connections to Cheriton High Street and Folkestone West railway station) in accordance with policy SS5.
 The proposal includes on-site provision of appropriate community infrastructure including land and possible contributions towards a two form entry new primary school (up to two form entry) and health/care facility (and/or delivery of a community/public facility of equal social value).
 The proposal incorporates high quality green infrastructure at the design stage, with sports and public open space usable for active recreation retained in line with national policy; and improved changing facilities provided at 'The Stadium'.
-Land at Seabrook Valley as shown in Figure 4.8 is released from military use for public and natural open space purposes and a management strategy is in place to enhance biodiversity and to increase accessibility to the countryside where and to increase accessibility to the countryside where appropriate.
-Development proposals shall include an appropriate recreational access strategy to ensure additional impacts to Natura 2000 site(s) are acceptably mitigated against, in accordance with policy CSD4.
+Land at Seabrook Valley as shown in Figure 4.8 is released from military use for public and natural open space purposes and a management strategy is in place to enhance biodiversity and to increase accessibility to the countryside where appropriate recreational access strategy to ensure additional impacts to Natura 2000 site(s) are acceptably mitigated against, in accordance with policy CSD4.
 The design and layout of development should form a legible network of streets, drawing on the scale and pattern of surrounding development so as to enhance connectivity from east to west with a strong new south to north pedestrian/cycle axis, through the site.
-Townscape, heritage and archaeological analysis should be undertaken prior to the demolition of any buildings.
+Townscape, heritage and archaeological analysis should be undertaken prior to the architebiogical analysis should be undertaken prior to the demolition of any buildings.
 This should ensure good place making through the retention of important features, including heritage assets and reference to former uses on the site.
 Development design integrates fully and sensitively with the existing residential neighbourhoods of Cheriton and with the Seabrook Valley landscape.
-Development delivers 360 affordable housing dwellings for the uUrban area subject to viability (or if the total residential quantum is less than 1,200 units, 30%) Residential buildings must achieve a-minimum level of water efficiency of 90litres/person/day or better, plus Code for Containable Harman level 2 am higher and a All development.
-Sustainable Homes level 3 or higher., and a All development must be designed and constructed to achieve high standards of environmental performance, and buildings should be designed to allow convenient waste recycling. • A programme is agreed for the satisfactory remediation of the land.
-Any detailed planning application submitted in relation to any of the site will only be granted if it is supported by and consistent with either: • Either a A satisfactory masterplan for the whole site produced in line with this policy, or • An outline/detailed planning application for the whole site that
+Development delivers 360 affordable housing dwellings for the ultran area subject to viability (or if the total residential quantum is less than 1,200 units, 30%) Residential buildings must achieve a-minimum level of water efficiency of 90litres/person/day or better, plus Code for Sustainable Homes level 3 or higher., and a All development must be designed and constructed to achieve high standards of environmental performance, and buildings should be designed to allow convenient waste recycling.
+A programme is agreed for the satisfactory remediation of the land.